Olf0/sfos-upgrade/README.md

 Safety measures:

-* Check for free space on root filesystem.
+* Check free space on root filesystem.
-* Check for BTRFS allocation, if the root filesystem uses BTRFS.
+* Check BTRFS allocation, if the root filesystem uses BTRFS.
-* Check for battery state (since v1.0).
+* Check battery state (since v1.0).
-* Check for upgrading to a correct and available SailfishOS version.
+* Check if upgrading to a correct and available SailfishOS version.
-* Check for "jumping over" a [stop release](https://jolla.zendesk.com/hc/en-us/articles/201836347?#4) (since v0.3).
+* Check if "jumping over" a [stop release](https://jolla.zendesk.com/hc/en-us/articles/201836347?#4) (since v0.3).
 * Automatically unapply all Patches, if Patchmanager is installed.
 * Disable all OpenRepos' repositories, if upgrading from a SailfishOS version below 1.0.4.20 (since v0.4).
 * Emit a warning when downgrading.